Goondiwindi Region: History

 Inglewood and Waggamba began as two of Queensland's 74 divisions created under the Divisional Boards Act 1879 on 11 November 1879.
 The Municipality of Goondiwindi was proclaimed under the Local Government Act 1878 on 20 October 1888.
 They became shires, and a town, respectively on 31 March 1903 under the Local Authorities Act 1902.

 In July 2007, the Local Government Reform Commission released its report and recommended that the three areas amalgamate.
 On 15 March 2008, the Town and Shires formally ceased to exist, and elections were held on the same day to elect councillors and a mayor to the Regional Council.

 On 17 May 2024, the Queensland Government decided to amalgamate the localities of North Talwood and South Talwood into a single location called Talwood (with the town of Talwood as its main urban area).

+Budget

+In 2025-2026, the council had an operational budget of $53.89 million and a capital budget of $24.74 million.
+These figures include $28.09 million from external funds.

 Wards

 The council remains undivided and its elected body consists of six councillors and a mayor.